citp/privacy-policy-historical/c/co/com/communityfirstcu.org.md

 Community First receives non-public, personal financial information from consumers in a variety of ways:

   * From membership and loan applications and other forms consumers may complete;
-  * From transactions with CFCU or others (i.e. with merchants using CFCU’s debit card);
+  * From transactions with CFCU or others (i.e. with merchants using CFCU's debit card);
   * From a consumer reporting agency;
   * From verifying the data provided on an application or other forms, such as from current or past employers or other institutions where the consumer conducts financial business.

-In order to offer consumers the most competitive products to meet their financial needs, effectively process and service members’ transactions, and comply with federal reporting requirements, it is necessary for CFCU to share the information collected regarding the consumer, as described above, with various organizations with whom Community First partners.
+In order to offer consumers the most competitive products to meet their financial needs, effectively process and service members' transactions, and comply with federal reporting requirements, it is necessary for CFCU to share the information collected regarding the consumer, as described above, with various organizations with whom Community First partners.

 Some examples of companies who partner with CFCU are: